milkcan/effortless-prefs/README.md

 Effortless Prefs
 ===

-A small library containing a wrapper/helper for the shared preferences of Android.
+A lightweight wrapper for Android's SharedPreferences -- written in Kotlin.

+This library is a fork of EasyPrefs.
+For the original Java library, [click here.](https://github.com/Pixplicity/EasyPrefs)

 With this library you can initialize the shared preference inside the onCreate of the Application class of your app.